JaHes/bittrex-py/README.md

 parameter|required|description
 ---|---|:---
-market | required | A string literal for the market (eg: 'btc-eth').
+market | optional | A string literal for the market (eg: 'btc-eth').
 If ommited, will return for all markets.

 **.withdrawalhistory('currency')**
 Used to retrieve your withdrawal history.
 A specific currency can be requested.